New Cruise Terminal Plan

 Last year Liverpool welcomed more than 60 vessels, with 120,000 passengers and crew, but wants to capitalise on the cruise boom by creating a new passenger and baggage facility complete with passport control, lounge, café, toilets, taxi rank and vehicle pick up point.

-Now approved, and with funding secured from the city region combined authority, site preparation is to start in October 2018.
+Now with planning approval, and with funding secured from the city region combined authority, site preparation is to start in October 2018.

-The Ramboll team will then project manage and assist with ongoing monitoring of construction of the new facility.
+The Ramboll team will project manage and assist with ongoing monitoring of construction of the new facility.
 The multi-disciplinary design team, includes architects Stride Treglown, cost managers Gardiner & Theobald, global planning and property consultants JLL, and landscape architects Hyland Edgar Driver.